 The Department of Food and Animal Sciences undertakes, in the land-grant tradition, teaching, research and extension functions in food science and animal science.
 The Department fulfills its teaching mission by offering undergraduate and graduate level programs, workshops, seminars and experiential learning opportunities.
-As a means to fulfill its research mission, faculty, staff and students conduct basic and applied research addressing the problems of the State of Alabama, particularly the northern section.
+As a means to fulfill its research mission, faculty, staff and students conduct basic and applied research addressing the problems of the State of Alabama.
 Under the University's and College's own national mandates, the Department assists developing countries via training, research and demonstration activities.
-It fulfills the extension programs by offering specialized seminars and short courses for businesses, farmers, and community participants from urban and rural areas of the State of Alabama, particularly, the northern section.
+It fulfills the extension programs by offering specialized seminars and short courses for businesses, farmers, and community participants from urban and rural areas of the State of Alabama.